hyprwm/hyprland-wiki/pages/Configuring/Master-Layout.md

 | rollnext | rotate the next window in stack to be the master, while keeping the focus on master | none |
 | rollprev | rotate the previous window in stack to be the master, while keeping the focus on master | none |

-params for the commands are separated by a single space
+Parameters for the commands are separated by a single space.

 {{< callout type=info >}}

-example usage:
+Example usage:

 ```ini
 bind=MOD,KEY,layoutmsg,cyclenext